Fear Street #5: The Wrong Number

 Observations & Spoilers

 My biggest pet peeve in horror is when the plot relies on the characters doing really stupid things in order to advance the story.
 This one definitely had elements of that, but I think they worked here.
 For starters, it was Chuck who was being stupid when he insisted they go visit the house and investigate after their prank phone call took a dark turn.
 Deena’s quick insistence that they should not do that was ignored, but it was there.
-Chuck’s logic made sense in the way that many teenagers logic often does; there’s little to no consideration of consequences.
+Chuck’s logic made sense in the way that many teenagers’ logic often does; there’s little to no consideration of consequences.
 The “prank phone calls gone wrong” plot ultimately worked really well in that context.

 The thing that made this story work for me was the characters.
 Jade had a very ‘Jade from Daria’ vibe.
 Maybe it was just the name association, but I think the personality fit, too.
 She was edgy in contrast to Deena’s prudish nature.
 I also liked her quick thinking when they lied to get an interview at Farberson’s restaurant so they could poke around and look for clues.
 I also appreciated that there wasn’t any conflict between the two female leads.

 Chuck was also pretty interesting.
-His recklessness also contrasted Deena’s caution.
+His recklessness also contrasted with Deena’s caution.
 The same quality that drove him to save a kid from a burning car is the same one that lead him to call a fake bomb threat into the Shadyside bowling alley.
-He was driven by the thrill of things, which his how his true character was revealed.
+He was driven by the thrill of things, which is how his true character was revealed.
 When he became the perfect scapegoat for Mr. Farberson’s murder plot, Chuck’s brave face gave way to the fact that he was just a scared kid when things got serious.

 Mr. Farberson turned out to be a good villain.
 He was a grimy, failed businessman having an affair with his secretary, and his independently wealthy wife was about to cut off his cash flow.
 Chuck, Deena, and Jade just happened to call his house and get his dying wife on the phone on the night of the murder.
 They had found the number in the phone book, wanting to find a house on Fear Street to prank call.
 When they showed up at the house after the unsettling exchange, they unwittingly became the perfect people to frame for the murder.
-It wasn’t the most original plot, and wasn’t terribly scary, but it was well-executed and the characters were dynamic enough to keep the story moving.
+It wasn’t the most original plot and wasn’t terribly scary, but it was well-executed and the characters were dynamic enough to keep the story moving.
 White mediocrity made for a perfect villain.

 R. L. Stine has said that cell phones have ruined most horror plots.
 He’s right in a sense, but only if you don’t consider the Brave New World knock-off that is our present-day news cycle to be something other than an endless succession of existential horror stories.
 Stine, however, was referring to is the isolation imposed by not being able to readily call for help or google something.
 Isolation is key to good horror.
 In The Wrong Number, we get plenty of it.
 The way that Chuck is framed and imprisoned, and the way that Deena and Jade are ignored but the police, Stine makes excellent use of each character’s relative isolation.
 The fancy new phone in Deena’s room can’t help them when they really need it.